 Step 3: paint or seal the table legs

-The table legs we chose – available here – are made of raw, uncoated steel.
-In order to minimize the chance of rusting over time, I decided to give them a coat of paint.
+The table legs we used – available here – are made of raw, uncoated steel.
+In order to minimize the chance of rusting over time, I decided to give them a coat of spray paint.
 As an alternative, you could simply apply a coat of linseed oil or beeswax.

 By the way, I can highly recommend the Etsy vendor we used… the metal legs are great quality at a great price (about $8 each) and shipping was super quick.
 You can also specify the exact size you want.